 Patients with the inherited syndrome tuberous sclerosis, which can be caused by defects (mutations) in either of the genes TSC1 and TSC2, seem to have a high risk of chordomas during childhood.

-Bone exposure to ionizing radiation may also increase the risk of developing bone cancer.
+Bones that have been exposed to ionizing radiation may also have a higher risk of developing bone cancer.
 A typical x-ray of a bone is not dangerous, but exposure to large doses of radiation does pose a risk.
 For example, radiation therapy to treat cancer can cause a new cancer to develop in one of the bones in the treatment area.
-Being treated at a younger age and/or being treated with higher doses of radiation (usually over 60 Gy) increases the risk of developing bone cancer.
+Being treated when you are younger and/or being treated with higher doses of radiation (usually over 60 Gy) increases the risk of developing bone cancer.

 Exposure to radioactive materials such as radium and strontium can also cause bone cancer because these minerals build up in bones.

 Non-ionizing radiation, like microwaves, electromagnetic fields from power lines, cellular phones, and household appliances, does not increase bone cancer risk.

 Bone marrow transplantation

 Osteosarcoma has been reported in a few patients who have undergone bone marrow (stem cell) transplantation.